 By week 28, the first meconium stool (your baby’s first black poo) is being formed in the intestines ready to come out sometime after birth.

 If your baby were to be born now she would have a 95 per cent chance of surviving with medical aid.
 If you are having a boy his testes are descending from his abdomen to his groin about now.

-You may experience pressure on your bladder this week, as your uterus grows bigger and impacts on everything that surrounds it.
+You may experience pressure on your bladder by the 28th week, as your uterus grows bigger and impacts on everything that surrounds it.
 Just like in your first trimester, you may need to have midnight dashes to the toilet again.

 Don’t worry if you've found yourself becoming more and more forgetful during pregnancy – although pregnancy affects women physically, it also affects you mentally too, so while your pregnancy forgetfulness might be frustrating, it’s perfectly normal.
 This forgetfulness is often referred to as 'pregnancy brain'.